 - Listed in the top 100 North Carolina Lawyers who received the highest point totals in the magazine’s nomination

 Jerry Beaver is one of North Carolina’s best known and well-respected trial attorneys.
 He came to Fayetteville in 1973 from UNC law school and began work as an Assistant Public Defender.
-In 1979 he “hung a shingle” and soon after was joined by Tom Holt, thus forming the nucleus of the Beaver Holt Law Offices.

 Jerry is a member of the American Bar Association, the National Association of Criminal Defense Lawyers, the American Association for Justice, the North Carolina Academy of Trial Lawyers, as well as other state and local bar groups.
 From 1992-2000 he served as a Councilor to the North Carolina State Bar, the governing body of all North Carolina lawyers.
 He is a frequent lecturer and author for seminars and periodicals produced by the American Bar Association, the National Association of Criminal Defense Lawyers, the North Carolina Academy of Trial Lawyers, and the North Carolina Bar Association

 He is admitted to practice and has appeared before the United States Supreme Court, the Fourth Circuit United States Court of Appeals, the United States District Courts of the Eastern, Middle and Western Districts of North Carolina, and all divisions of the General Court of Justice for the State of North Carolina, including the North Carolina Supreme Court.